 - goods wholly obtained in the customs territory of the Union and not incorporating goods imported under certain circumstances;

 - goods brought into the customs territory of the Union from third countries and released for free circulation; and

-- goods obtained or produced in the customs territory of the Union, either from goods referred to in the second indent alone or from goods referred to in the first and second indents.
+- goods obtained or produced in the customs territory of the Union, either from goods referred to in the sub-paragraph above alone or from goods referred to in the two sub-paragraphs above.

-All other goods have non-Union goods status and the EU’s foreign trade regime and customs regime apply to them.
+All other goods have non-Union goods status and the EU’s foreign trade and customs regimes apply.

 Trade with non-EU member states